 If I can do it, you know it’s not too difficult.
-In its simplest form it’s shave, boil, drain, scoop, cool, enjoy.
+In its simplest form, it is: shave, boil, drain, scoop, cool, and enjoy.
 Sweet and irresistible, it perfectly complemented the meal.

 Optional Food Playground menus

-Food Playground cooking classes in Singapore are offered Monday to Friday, each with a different menu as follows:
+Food Playground cooking classes in Singapore are offered every day of the week, with the current menu as follows:

-- Mondays: Nasi Lemak (Malay coconut rice with condiments), prawn or chicken Sambal, and Curry Puffs or Hoon Kueh (mung bean coconut pudding)
+- Mondays: Nasi lemak (Malay coconut rice with condiments), prawn or chicken sambal, and kueh dadar (coconut crepes)

-- *Thursdays: Chicken Satay with peanut pauce, Char Kway Teow, and Gula Melaka Sago pudding
+Our menu was chicken satay with peanut sauce, Char Kway Teow, and Gula Melaka sago pudding

 The grand finale of our cooking class in Singapore